munificent/craftinginterpreters/book/hash-tables.md

 ^title Hash Tables
 ^part A Bytecode Virtual Machine

-We're getting close to adding variables to our burgeoning virtual machine.
-That means we'll soon need a way to look a value given a variable's name.
-Later, when we add classes, we'll need a way to store fields on instances.

-The perfect data structure for that is a *hash table*.
+Before we can variables to our burgeoning virtual machine, we need some way to look up a value given a variable's name.
+Later, when we add classes, we'll also need a way to store fields on instances.
+The perfect data structure for problems like these is a **hash table**.

 You probably already know what a hash table is, even if you don't know it by that name.
 If you're a Java programmer, you call them "HashMaps".
 C# and Python call them "dictionaries".
 In C++, it's just "map" while Lisp calls them "associative arrays".
-Objects in JavaScript and Lua are hash tables under the hood, which is what gives them their flexibility.
+"Objects" in JavaScript and "tables" Lua are hash tables under the hood, which is what gives them their flexibility.

-Note that C isn't in that list.
-In jlox, we could rely on Java's rich standard library to spare us the trouble of building one from scratch.
-Now that we're in C, it's up to us.
-So in this chapter, we're going to cover every inch of implementing a hash table.

-A hash table, whatever your language calls it, lets you associate a set of *keys* with a set of *values*.
+A hash table, whatever your language calls it, associates a set of *keys* with a set of *values*.
 Each key/value pair is an *entry* in the table.
-Given a key, you can find its corresponding value.
+Given a key, you can look up its corresponding value.
 You can add new key/value pairs and remove entries by key.
 If you add a new value for an existing key, it replaces the previous entry.

 Hash tables appear in so many languages because they are incredibly powerful.
 Much of this power comes from one key metric: given a key, a hash table returns